qlik-oss/mira/README.md

 _This section remains to be written._

 ### Coding Guidelines
-JavaScript code shall be developed accoring the [Airbnb JavaScript Style Guide() {](https://github.com/airbnb/javascript)
+JavaScript code shall be developed according the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

 The repo root contains the [eslintrc.json](./eslintrc.json) file which incorporates these rules with minor modifications.